anachrocomputer/UK101Demo/README.md

 making a demo program for the machine.
 Repository set up in October 2023 for RetroChallenge.

+The program displays a sequence of screen images from 48x32 pixel bitmaps loaded as part of the checksum hex file.
+It also saves complete VDU images into RAM and loads them back using video wipe effects (top-to-bottom and bottom-to-top so far).

+Some of the demo displays include colour, which will only work on my modified UK101
+(with a colour monitor connected of course).
+But the colour effects should not prevent the code from running on a standard machine.
+The timings of the video wipes are also set up for my 2MHz machine, whereas the standard 1MHz Compukit will be only half as fast.

 ## Assembler ##

 The code assembles with a 6502 assembler of my own design called 'as6502'.